Innmind/documentation/docs/getting-started/orm/development.md

 1. This is the name of the property in the `Address` class.
 2. This return type has to be the same as the one on the property.

-And you use like this:
+And you use it like this:

 ```php
 use Formal\ORM\Specification\Child;